This is a helpful guide discussing the price to rent a photography studio.

 Of course, lighting is key to any photography shoot.

-Although most photographers choose a photography studio for artificial lighting, you should also have the option for natural light within a good photography studio.
+Although most photographers choose a photography studio for artificial lighting, you should also have the option of natural light within a good photography studio.

 Your lighting setup could serve as your main source while the natural light can serve as a secondary source.